UEFA denies request to light Allianz Arena in rainbow colors | DW | 22.06.2021

 "UEFA, through its statutes, is a politically and religiously neutral organisation.
 Given the political context of this specific request – a message aiming at a decision taken by the Hungarian national parliament – UEFA must decline this request," the statement read.

-"UEFA has nevertheless proposed to the city of Munich to illuminate the stadium with the rainbow colours on either 28 June – the Christopher Street Liberation Day - or between 3 and 9 July which is the Christopher Street Day week in Munich."
+"UEFA has nevertheless proposed to the city of Munich to illuminate the stadium with the rainbow colours on either 28 June – the Christopher Street Liberation Day – or between 3 and 9 July, which is Christopher Street Day week in Munich."

+Several German politicans have reacted with dissapointment to UEFA's decision, including Bavarian State Premier Markus Söder.

+"It's a shame that Munich’s stadium won't be allowed to light up in rainbow colours," he said.
+"That would have been a very good sign for tolerance and freedom."

-For Hungary's largest LGBTQ+ organization, the Hatter Society, the support would have been a major boost.
+For Hungary's largest LGBTQ+ organization, the Hatter Society, lighting up the Allianz Arena in rainbow colors on Wednesday would have been a major show of support.

-"As [Viktor] Orban and [his ruling party] Fidesz have pumped endless money into football, attempting to revive it again as a source of national pride, having to walk into a stadium illuminated in rainbow colours would be quite ironic," a spokesperson said, referring to over €2 billion ($2.4 billion) invested in football infrastructure in Hungary by the government since 2010.
+"As [Hungarian Prime Minister Viktor] Orban and [his ruling party] Fidesz have pumped endless money into football, attempting to revive it again as a source of national pride, having to walk into a stadium illuminated in rainbow colors would be quite ironic," a spokesperson said, referring to over €2 billion ($2.4 billion) invested in football infrastructure in Hungary by the government since 2010.

-"We have experienced immense support from international bodies, but this would be an obvious sign of solidarity."
+"We have experienced immense support from international bodies, but this would be an obvious sign of solidarity," the spokesperson said before UEFA announced its decision.

 Family is Family launched a campaign – #nemvagyegyedül (#youarenotalone) – to support LGBTQ+ people after the new legislation in Hungary was passed.
 They were hoping for a similar showing of solidarity.